How it was done throughout laundry history

 Washing in the river

 What went on before?
+Have you ever thought about the history of washing clothes?
 How did people wash clothes without the factory made equipment and cleaning products in the 19th century?

 Wash-bat and board